Acceptance and Commitment Therapy for Depression in Spinal Cord Injury

 The trial protocol does not specify whether you need to stop taking your current medications.
 It seems likely that you can continue your usual care, especially if you are in the wait-list control group.

-What data supports the effectiveness of the treatment Acceptance and Commitment Therapy (ACT) for depression in spinal cord injury?
+What prior data suggests that Acceptance and Commitment Therapy (ACT) is safe for individuals with spinal cord injury?

-How is Acceptance and Commitment Therapy (ACT) different from other treatments for depression in spinal cord injury?
+What evidence suggests that Acceptance and Commitment Therapy might be an effective treatment for depression in individuals with spinal cord injury?

 Areum Han, PhD